Ivan Ljubičić: 2008

 Ljubičić's first tournament of 2008 was in Doha, where he reached the semifinals, losing to Stanislas Wawrinka.
 However, he suffered a first-round defeat at the Australian Open, losing to Dutchman Robin Haase in four sets.
 He was then granted a wildcard to a Challenger in East London, South Africa, where he defeated Stefan Koubek in straight sets.
 It was Ljubičić's first Challenger in over two years.

-His next significant result was in Zagreb, where, as the home crowd favorite, he reached the final, losing to Ukrainian lucky loser Sergiy Stakhovsky 5–7, 4–6.
-At the French Open, Ljubičić came back from a two-set deficit to defeat world No. 4, and 2007 French Open semifinalist Nikolay Davydenko 4–6, 2–6, 6–3, 6–2, 6–4.
-He had previously lost to Davydenko on clay at Hamburg in 2008 4–6, 1–6.
-At Wimbledon, Ljubičić lost to Austrian Jürgen Melzer, 4–6, 6–7, 6–4, 6–2, 3–6.
+His next significant result was in Zagreb, where, as the home crowd favorite, he reached the final, losing to Ukrainian lucky loser Sergiy Stakhovsky.
+At the French Open, Ljubičić came back from a two-set deficit to defeat world No. 4, and 2007 French Open semifinalist Nikolay Davydenko.
+He had previously lost to Davydenko on clay at Hamburg in 2008.
+At Wimbledon, Ljubičić lost to Austrian Jürgen Melzer in five sets.